 Working under the supervision of licensed veterinarians, Veterinary Technicians perform tests and assist in diagnosing animal injuries and illnesses.
 Do you love caring for animals?
-Launch your career in just two years at STI.
+Launch your career in just two years at STC.
 You could work in a private clinic doing diagnostic tests and talking with animal owners.

 Your other duties might include:

 - Giving medications, vaccines and treatments prescribed by a vet

 - Restraining animals during exams

 - Giving nursing care or first aid to animals